Education

 • The defense of the lead defendant in the Loomis Fargo heist, the third largest cash robbery in U. S. history.
 Read more

 In addition to trial work, a significant portion of Noell’s practice involves representing people and businesses implicated in “white collar” regulatory and criminal investigations involving securities, health care, and banking.
+Best Lawyers in America has named him Lawyer of the Year for 2024 in white collar criminal defense in Charlotte

-Noell has been recognized by Best Lawyers in America in the areas of white collar and non-white collar criminal defense, Business North Carolina’s Legal Elite, Super Lawyers, and as one of the top 100 trial attorneys in North Carolina.
+In addition, Noell has long been recognized by Best Lawyers in America in the areas of white collar and non-white collar criminal defense, Business North Carolina’s Legal Elite, Super Lawyers, and as one of the top 100 trial attorneys in North Carolina.
 He has maintained an AV rating from Martindale Hubbell, the highest possible for legal ability and ethical standards, from 2003 to the present.
 He is also a fellow in the Litigation Counsel of America, an honorary society for trial lawyers.

 Noell has served on numerous non-profit boards of directors.
 He is past co-president of the Mecklenburg County Criminal Defense Lawyers Association and has served on two Merit Selection Committees responsible for selecting finalists for United States Magistrate Judge positions in the Western District of North Carolina.